Hold On To Yourself: The Soundtrack Of Loss, Memory, and Moments

 For this is gonna hurt like hell.

 I put that one on repeat and shared it with my mother.
-But surely she remembers the long night matched by the long shadows cast down hospital’s corridors?
-Because it was here, side by side, slumped against the wall, knees pressed up, chins resting on knees - an upright fetal position - where we gently changed positions and she became the child and I became the reassuring adult.
+Because surely she remembers the long night pacing through long shadows cast down from spotlights anchored on the corners of the hospital’s corridors?
+Because it was here, at one point in the early morning hours, side by side, sitting slumped against the wall, chins resting on knees- an awkward upright fetal position - where we gently changed positions and she became the child and I became the reassuring adult.

 2023 …